-The German Conductor, Stefan Bone, is currently Kapellmeister at the Opernhaus der Landeshauptstadt Kiel where his activities include opera and ballet performances (including Il Barbiere di Siviglia, Les Troyens, Turandot, La Muette de Portici, Aleko, Francesca da Rimini, Eugen Onegin, Cinderella, La Sylphide and Coppélia) as well as family and gala concerts with Philharmonisches Orchester Kiel.
+The German Conductor, Stefan Bone, is currently Kapellmeister at the Opernhaus der Landeshauptstadt Kiel where his activities include opera and ballet performances (including Il Barbiere di Siviglia, Les Troyens, Turandot, La Muette de Portici, Aleko, Francesca da Rimini, Eugen Onegin, Il Libro della Giungla, Cinderella, La Sylphide and Coppélia) as well as family and gala concerts with Philharmonisches Orchester Kiel.
 He formerly served the position of solo répétiteur for the opera house, responsible for rehearsals of works such as Die Walküre, Siegfried, Götterdämmerung, Die Tote Stadt, Arabella, Rigoletto and Turandot.

 Prior to his work in Kiel, Stefan Bone was Chief Conductor of Freiburger Orchestergesellschaft.
 From 2013 to 2016, he was a lecturer in coaching at the Hochschule für Musik Saar and was active as a pianist at the Stadttheater Freiburg.